CodeYourFuture/js-exercises/README.md

 This won't do anything in the beginning, but as we work through the exercises you will start seeing some RED messages pop-up which you will have to turn GREEN.

 7. Keep this terminal window open, and launch a second terminal.
-8. Navigate back to the `js-exercises` folder.
+8. Navigate to the `js-exercises` folder.

 During the class (and for homework), we will go through each folder, reading the README and completing the exercises.